What Is It?

 Specific phobia (simple phobia).
 With this most common form of phobia, people may fear specific animals (such as dogs, cats, spiders, snakes), people (such as clowns, dentists, doctors), environments (such as dark places, thunderstorms, high places) or situations (such as flying in a plane, riding on a train, being in a confined space).
 These conditions are at least partly genetic (inherited) and seem to run in families.

-Social phobia (social anxiety disorder).
-People with social phobia fear social situations where they may be humiliated, embarrassed or judged by others.
+Social anxiety disorder (formerly called "social phobia").
+People with social anxiety disorder fear social situations where they may be humiliated, embarrassed or judged by others.
 They become particularly anxious when unfamiliar people are involved.
 The fear may be limited to performance, such as giving a lecture, concert or business presentation.
 Or it may be more generalized, so that the phobic person avoids many social situations, such as eating in public or using a public restroom.
 Social phobia seems to run in families.
 People who have been shy or solitary as children, or who have a history of unhappy or negative social experiences in childhood, seem more likely to develop this disorder.

 Agoraphobia.
 Agoraphobia is a fear of being in public places where it would be difficult or embarrassing to make a sudden exit.
 A person with agoraphobia may avoid going to a movie or a concert, or traveling on a bus or a train.
-This type of phobia is singled out because it is often connected to panic attacks (intense fear plus uncomfortable physical symptoms, such as trembling, heart palpitations and sweating).
+Many people with agoraphobia also have panic symptoms or panic disorder (which involves intense fear plus uncomfortable physical symptoms, such as trembling, heart palpitations and sweating).

 Childhood phobias occur most commonly between the ages of 5 and 9, and tend to last a short while.
 Most longer-lasting phobias begin later in life, especially in people in their 20s.
-Adult phobias tend to last for many years, and they are less likely to go away on their own.
-Without proper treatment, phobia can increase an adult's risk of other types of psychiatric illness, especially other anxiety disorders, depression and substance abuse.
+Adult phobias tend to last for many years, and they are less likely to go away on their own, unless they are treated.
+Phobia can increase an adult's risk of other types of psychiatric illness, especially other anxiety disorders, depression and substance abuse.

 The symptoms of phobia are: